Chris McQueen: England

 McQueen was called up to the England national team by coach Wayne Bennett for the test against Samoa on 6 May 2017.
 It was the first time that McQueen had accepted England after rejecting an approach for the 2013 World Cup in order to play for Queensland in the State of Origin.
 The Brisbane-born player qualifies for England through his father.

+Post-NRL career

+In 2024, McQueen was part of the Brooklyn Kings RLFC men's side that participated in the NRL Las Vegas 9's, a tournament organised as part of the lead-up to the 2024 NRL season opening matches being played at Las Vegas.
+On 24 January 2025, it was announced that McQueen had signed to play with the Moranbrah Miners in the Mackay competition.